What Is Transitional Living?

 3. In extended care, you can rebuild your social network.

 Addiction can be extremely isolating.
 In a sober living home, you can re-learn social skills and benefit from having a built-in peer group of people who are facing similar challenges.
-Because Seabrook’s gender-specific extended care is only open to a small number of residents at a time, you will be able to make friends more easily.

 4. Transitional living helps you avoid the stress of daily life.